-Also, below, I am featured in eight interviews about Collaborative Divorce (six videos and two podcasts produced from March 2013 – February 2017).
+Also, below, along with a 20-minute video produced by the International Academy of Collaborative Professionals (IACP), I am featured in eight interviews about Collaborative Divorce (six videos and two podcasts produced from March 2013 – February 2017).

 I invite you to continue checking out my website.
 Encourage your spouse to view it as well to become educated on Collaborative Divorce and Collaborative Mediation.
 I hope that the information provided on my website answers your questions and alleviates many of the concerns and fears that you may have in moving forward.
 Call me today at (808) 263-6299, or email me at Lisa@PonoDivorce.com, to schedule a consultation meeting, so we can discuss your unique situation.
 I am based on the Windward Side of Oahu, and I serve clients on all of the Hawaiian Islands using Skype technology and can even help parties resolve disputes using their mobile phones.
 It will be a true pleasure for me to serve your needs and also those of your entire family.

-The third video, directly below, was produced in the Summer of 2013, with Jay Fidell.
+The fourth video, directly below, was produced in the Summer of 2013, with Jay Fidell.
 It is an extensive interview about Collaborative Divorce.

-In the sixth video, directly below, I am a guest on the Team Lally Radio Show recorded in February 2014.
+In the seventh video, directly below, I am a guest on the Team Lally Radio Show recorded in February 2014.
 The interview with me about Collaborative Divorce begins at about 15:25.

 In the podcast recording immediately below, I was featured as a guest speaker on the topic “Holistic Problem Solving and Nonviolent Communication” on a Leadership Summit podcast in November 2016, hosted by Life Coach Phyliss Francis-Wigfall of Awakening Lives, LLC.